UBC-CIC/AceIT-ECE-Capstone/README.md

    - **Scopes**: Select appropriate API permissions for accessing course data.
 4. Click **Save Key** and toggle it **ON**.
 5. Copy the **Client ID** and **Client Secret** (these will be needed for authentication).

-## 4. Store Credentials in a Secret Manager
-To enhance security, manually store the Canvas authentication details in a **Secret Manager**:

-- Store the following credentials under a specific name:
-  - **Admin Account Information**
-  - **Access Token**
-  - **Developer Key Credentials** (Client ID & Client Secret)
-- Ensure that only authorized backend services can access these secrets.

 TODO: (screenshots)

 #### AWS Configuration